Fig77/Halpin-hand/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Halpin is a web scraper that will perform a set of different tasks, regarding gathering data.
-The end product should be able to release my monthly routine of some mundane tasks, involving around printing bills/checking said bills status (Deployment with this feature is not on this demo).The main objective is to put into use the concepts learned in the Ruby section of Microverse Curriculum.
-Including common language usage, OOP concepts, and practices.
-Also to test time management due to time constraints in the project deadline.
+The end product should be able to release my monthly routine of some mundane tasks, involving around printing bills/checking said bills status (Deployment with this feature is not on this demo).
+Made with Ruby♦️

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents